-- ➤ Lack of office space

-- > Transport to attend workshops and other important activities
+- Lack of office space - Transport to attend workshops and other important activities

-- ➤ Non functionality of IGR structures

 4.5.7.
 INTERGOVERNMENTAL COORDINATION AND FORUMS

 The municipality takes advantage of the established platforms created to foster relationship between all three spheres of government.
 The overall aim for consultation with various interest groups and all other key stakeholders is to: